hagai-helman/jsop/README.md

 ## Locking

 If multiple concurrent processes may access the database simultaneously, you need a locking mechanism to ensure data consistency.

-Some DBM implementations, such as GDBM, provide an internal locking mechanism.
-For others, such as NDBM, you need to use an external locking mechanism, that may depend on your specific OS and file system (but in most cases, [`filelock`](https://py-filelock.readthedocs.io/) is the solution).
+Some DBM implementations provide internal locking, while others require an external mechanism like [`filelock`](https://py-filelock.readthedocs.io/).

-In either case, it's best to distinguish between read-only access and full access.
-When you need read-only access to the database, You can use `JSOP(path, readonly=True)`.
-It prevents writing, and it also passes the flag forward to the DBM implementation.
+When you need read-only access, consider using `JSOP(path, readonly=True)` to prevent writing and pass the flag to the DBM implementation.

 ## Copy and Backup

-In order to create copy a JSOP file, it is recommended to export its content to JSON.
-The reason is that JSON files take less space, and also because of portability: this practice avoids problems resulting from the use of different ```dbm``` implementations on different systems.
+To create a copy of a JSOP file, it's recommended to export its content to JSON.
+This reduces storage space and ensures portability across different systems (and specifically, different DBM implementations):

-This can be done from the command line:

 ```bash
 python3 -m jsop export /path/to/jsop /path/to/copy.json
 ```

-If JSON file path is not given, the result will be printed to the standard output.

-Note that the output of dictionaries will be sorted by key, to ensure efficency of diff-based backup systems.
+If no JSON file path is given, the result will be printed to the standard output.
+Dictionaries are sorted by key to ensure efficiency in diff-based backup systems.

 ## Choosing DBM Implementation

-You can choose which DBM implementation to use, by overriding the `jsop.dbm` variable.
+You can choose the DBM implementation to use by overriding the `jsop.dbm` variable.
 For example:

 ```python
 import jsop